Salihli: Economy

 There are also many excursion possibilities around Salihli.
 Bozdağ summits and the Lake Gölcük located near the top of one of the summits is at a very high altitude.
 The restaurants and cafes situated on the hills around Bozdağ have views over Salihli.

 Culture and sports activities

-Sports activities are also quite developed and the city was represented for a long time in the Turkish Second League by Yeni Salihlispor.
+Sporting activities are quite prominent, and the city was represented for a long time in the Turkish Second League by Yeni Salihlispor.
 Today, nearly 1500 licensed athletes compete in various sports activities in Salihli, such as football, basketball, volleyball, table tennis, judo, wrestling, oil wrestling, folk dance and chess.
-There are ten football clubs representing Salihli in Turkey's amateur league and one female volleyball club is in the 2nd league.
+There are ten football clubs that represent Salihli in Turkey's amateur league, and one female volleyball club in the 2nd league.
 Under Salihli Municipality's structure, Turkish folk music, Turkish classical music and children's chorus organizations also have a place, and modern ballet and other dance schools, folk dancing, piano, drawing and theater lessons are also supported.
-Especially in judo, there are several international sporties.
-The judo team has won gold, silver and bronze medals in world championships and countless medals in national tournaments.
+The judo team has previously won gold, silver and bronze medals in world championships and many other medals in national tournaments.